 Structural unemployment can be measured through the development in the number of those difficult to employ.
-The group of those difficult to employ includes the long-term unemployed, repeatedly unemployed, those becoming unemployed after a labour policy service and those repeatedly circulating between these services.
+The group of those difficult to employ includes the long-term unemployed, repeatedly unemployed, those becoming unemployed after a measure and those repeatedly circulating between measures.
 Reducing the number of these people has been the strategic objective of employment and economic development administration.

 Long-term unemployed are those continuously registered as unemployed jobseekers for 12 months.